-When it comes to student accommodation, electrical safety should always be paramount.
-In fact, landlords have a legal responsibility to ensure the student accommodation is safe and suitable for tenants.
-So what does this involve?
-Well, here at Walker Electrical, we are Preston’s leading electrical professionals, and we work across a range of sectors, from commercial to residential, to provide high quality, effective, electrical solutions.
+Here at Walker Electrical, we are Preston’s leading electrical professionals, and we work across a range of sectors, from commercial to residential, to provide high quality, effective, electrical solutions.
 As a result, we have produced this guide to the most common electrical hazards in student accommodation.

-Most common electrical hazards in student accommodation
+What are the most common electrical hazards in student accommodation?

 With multiple students living under one roof, there can often be a number of health and safety hazards occurring.
 But electrics hazards, that are the caused by faulty wiring and electrical design failures can be the most dangerous.
 And any Landlord has an important, legal obligation to provide safe electrical provision.
 So, what are the key electrical hazards in student accommodation?
 Well, there are several, including: